The-Doctor-War/nira-browser/README.md

 ## Acknowledgments

+- **SmartCookieWeb browser** - The browser which started it all at [github.com/CookieJarApps/SmartCookieWeb/](https://github.com/CookieJarApps/SmartCookieWeb/)
 - **Mozilla** - For the incredible GeckoView engine and Android Components
 - **All Contributors** - Thank you for making Nira better
 - **Open Source Community** - For the tools and libraries that make this possible